schulle4u/multideck/docs/documentation-en.md

 # MultiDeck Audio Player

-MultiDeck Audio Player is an app that allows you to play up to 10 audio files or internet streams simultaneously.
+MultiDeck Audio Player is an app that allows you to play multiple audio files or internet streams simultaneously.
 The player can be used to monitor multiple audio sources at the same time or to create complex soundscapes.

 [![Main application window](./multideck-screenshot.png)](./multideck-screenshot.png)